Documentation for the MoonBooth SEO Theme for Hugo

 There are likely a few pages on your site you want to keep out of Google’s index.
 Your “thank you for signing up” page, your unsubscribe page, and your 404 page, for example.

-The best way to keep necessary but non-SEO-worthy pages out of Google’s index is to put a noindex
+The easiest way to keep necessary but non-SEO-worthy pages out of Google’s index is to put a noindex

 tag in the <head>